-Module SSS-PraktIntKon-M Internship in an International Context Praktikum im internationalen Kontext 12 ECTS / 360 h (since WS19/20) Person responsible for module: Prof. Ph.D.
-Michael Mendler Contents: As an internship in an international context, a subject-specific information of Software Systems Science must be proven, which must be compreferably abroad.
-The internship can be completed in a foreign company (or research institution) in private or public hands.
-An i such a way that it meets the training objectives of § 39 Para.
-1. ternship geared to the professional field ompleted in an international context, or internationally operating domestic nternship placement must be chosen in Learning outcomes: Gain work experience in an international context, for intern labour market Transfer and application of the (theoretical) knowledge learning in the strength in t ational students specifically in the Germar
+Module SSS-PraktIntKon-M Internship in an International Context 12 ECTS / 360 h Praktikum im internationalen Kontext (since WS19/20) Person responsible for module: Prof. Ph.D.
+Michael Mendler Contents: As an internship in an international context, a subject-specific int ternship geared to the professional field of Software Systems Science must be proven, which must be completed in an international context, preferably abroad.
+The internship can be completed in a foreign or internationally operating domestic such a way that it meets the training objectives of § 39 Para.
+1. , , , , , Learning outcomes: ation of atual and a second finally in the Operator Gain work experience in an international context, for intern ational students specifically in the German labour market Transfer and application of the (theoretical) knowledge learned at the university in the industrial practice Reflection on one's own strengths and weaknesses by taki ing responsibility for small projects, to boost confidence in one's abilities, to improve social skills • To learn to communicate constructively in a team, to create e technical solutions in a partially specified

-- Reflection on one's own strengths and weaknesses by taking responsibility for small projects, to boost confidence in one's abilities, to improve social skills - To learn to communicate constructively in a team, to create technical solutions in a partially specified context, under time and resource constraints - Networking with potential employers
+- To learn to communicate constructively in a team, to create technical solutions in a partially specified context, under time and resource constraints - Networking with potential employers